-Are you chomping at the bit to get out of debt fast?
+Trying to figure out how to pay off debt fast?
 Good for you.
-Once you commit—like, really commit—to tackling your debt, you might find that you get a little bit obsessed (in the best way!) with paying off your debt as aggressively as possible.
+Once you commit—like, really commit—to tackling your debt, you might find that you get a little bit obsessed (in the best way!) with paying off your debt as aggressively as possible…and that’s the best way to get out of debt for good.

 1. Work Down a List of Quick Wins